 Sara Siying YU (俞思瑛) has been our general counsel since April 2020.
 Sara joined our company in April 2005 and became one of the first partners of the Alibaba Partnership.
 Prior to her current role, she served as deputy general counsel, responsible for domestic legal affairs.
-Before joining Alibaba Group, she worked in various law firms and government departments.
-Sara received a bachelor's degree in law from East China University of Political Science and Law.
+Before joining Alibaba, she worked in various law firms and government departments.
+Sara received a bachelor's of law degree from East China University of Political Science and Law.